phuhduong/sleepsync/README.md

 - Fitbit API for biometric data
 - Google Gemini for NLP capabilities
 - Arduino community for hardware support
-- Sleep research community for scientific insights
+- Sleep research for scientific insights